 Google recently announced that beginning in July 2018, content that is slow-loading may perform less well for both desktop and mobile searchers.

-With the advent of machine learning, the search engine algorithms have become more complex, and are now bringing user experience considerations to the same level as content quality.
+With the advent of machine learning, search engine algorithms have become more complex, and are now bringing user experience considerations to the same level as content quality.

 A major philosophy of Google has always been delivering the best UX to searchers, and this could be said of other search engines too.
 Website UX issues such as performance, accessibility, mobile friendliness, page speed e.t.c all constitute a huge component of ranking factors.